shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

 ![Register dApp](/img/dashboard_create_newapp_screen.png)

-!!! caution
+!!! note

-      Once an application entry is created, you cannot edit the application name.
-To do that, you will need to delete the application entry on the dashboard and create a new one.
+      Once an application entry is created, you can edit the application name and change it.
+To do that, you will need to click on the pen icon, update the name and press ++enter++ key.

 After a successful registration, you will see the application dashboard screen: